Click on program title for more information.

 Money Follows the Person: Money Follows the Person Partnership for Community Integration Project to provide opportunities for individuals in Iowa to move out of Intermediate Care Facility for Intellectually Disabled and into their own homes in the community of their choice.
 Grant funds provide funding for the transition services and enhanced supports needed for the first year after they transition into the community.

-Non-Emergency Transportation Reimbursement: Medicaid members can have their non-emergency transportation costs reimbursed by Medicaid.
+Non-Emergency Medical Transportation (NEMT): Medicaid members can have their non-emergency transportation costs reimbursed by Medicaid.
 Transportation reimbursement helps when you need transportation to a doctor appointment or therapy treatment.
-A Transportation Broker now helps Iowa Medicaid provide this service.
+A transportation broker now helps Iowa Medicaid provide this service.
 Transportation may be provided by a public transit system, a private company, a non-profit organization, a volunteer, or some other person.
-You must schedule all your non-emergency transportation needs with the broker before your trip to be eligible for reimbursement.
+You must schedule all your non-emergency medical transportation needs with the broker before your trip to be eligible for reimbursement.
 The toll-free number is 1-866-572-7662.
 Always have your Medicaid member number available.
 Non-emergency transportation is not available to Iowa Health and Wellness Plan members.